MLbyTharun/Customer-Segmentatio/README.md

 The goal is to provide actionable insights that can help companies improve marketing strategies, personalized targeting, and customer retention.

-🚀 Why This Project Matters (Client-Oriented)
+🚀 Why This Project Matters
 Businesses often spend money inefficiently because all customers are treated the same.
 This model solves that problem by: